 Illustration by María Rodríguez from Principia Magazine.
 (I don’t own the illustration rights).

 Meztli was sitting in the back seat of the car as they drove home.
-Her dad was in the front passenger seat and her mom drove the pretty black car that got lost in the dead of night.
+Her dad was in the front passenger seat and her mom was driving the pretty black car that got lost in the dead of night.
 While her parents talked about boring topics that she didn’t understand, she looked out the window.
 Every night on the way home, her big dark eyes watched the trees and buildings that were left behind as the car rolled down the road.
 Yet, there was an object that did not disappear and always went with them to the entrance of the little town where they lived.
 Also every night, Meztli asked the same question:

 — Mommy, daddy…